Arts4Change Kusafiri in Madagascar

 What's happened so far?

-The event in Ghana took place from 21 to 27 July 2012, and focused on Fund Development and Leadership Development.
-The event was attended by 19 participants from seven African Member Organizations as well as South Sudan, who is currently working towards full membership.
+The event in Ghana took place from 21-27 July 2012, and focused on Fund Development and Leadership Development.
+The event was attended by 19 participants from seven African Member Organisations as well as South Sudan, who is currently working towards full membership.

-The event in South Africa took place from 7 to 14 October 2012, and focused on Fund Development and Leadership Development.
-18 out of the 21 participants were from African countries.
+The event in South Africa took place from 7-14 October 2012, and focused on Fund Development and Leadership Development.
+Eighteen out of the 21 participants were from African countries.

 From 6 to 11 May 2013 a 'Stop the Violence campaign' training event took place in Kigali.

-From 21 October to 17 November 2013, 8 participants from Senegal, USA, Kenya, UK, Rwanda, Lebanon and Nigeria participated in the Community Action Experience in Shanzu Transitional Centre in Mombassa, Kenya!
+From 21 October to 17 November 2013, eight participants from Senegal, USA, Kenya, UK, Rwanda, Lebanon and Nigeria participated in the Community Action Experience in Shanzu Transitional Centre in Mombassa, Kenya!

 In May 2015, 26 participants from 14 countries ‘Prepared to Learn, Prepared to Lead’!

-From 20th to 25th July 2015, 29 participant from 14 French speaking countries came together for the 'Prepared to Learn, Prepared to Lead' event.
+From 20-25 July 2015, 29 participant from 14 French speaking countries came together for the 'Prepared to Learn, Prepared to Lead' event.